frebib/year-4-notes/crypto/notes.md

 |8|8|8|8|
 |8|8|8|8|

 Below is 1 round defined.
-AES consists of 10 rounds
+AES-128 consists of 10 rounds:
 - Byte Substitution
   - Gives non-linearity
 - ShiftRows
+  - Permutes bytes
 - MixColumns
   - MixColumns and ShiftRows give _diffusion_
 - Key Addition (XOR with round key)

+No MixColumns in final round.

 #### SubBytes
-- Using the S-box lookup table, map each value in the matrix to the matching value in the table
+- Using the S-box lookup table, map each byte in the state matrix to a value in the table

 #### ShiftRows